balaganj/balaganj/README.md

 <section class="introduction-section">
     <h1>Introduction</h1>
     <p>I am a college student, currently studying Bachelor of Science in Information Technology at Quezon City University of the Philippines.</p>
-    <p>I love the internet, technology, and to explore more about in programming.</p>
+    <p>I love the internet, technology, and explore more about in programming.</p>
 </section>
 <section class="location-section">
     <h1>Where I'm From</h1>